Decay of entangled fermion pairs with post-selection: Introduction

 In order to perform experimental tests of this post-selection one needs to consider a fermion with a lifetime large enough to allow it to travel macroscopic distances before decaying.
 The muon, with a mass $m_\mu = 105$ MeV and a lifetime of $2.2 \times 10^{-6}$ s at rest, seems a suitable candidate, even without significant time dilation effects to increase its decay length.
 For example, with an energy of twice its mass, the mean decay length is around 1.1 Km.
-(The $\tau$ lepton has a much shorter lifetime of $2.9 \times 10^{-13}$, and even if produced at multi-TeV energies, the decay length is of the order of 10 cm.)
+(The $\tau$ lepton has a much shorter lifetime of $2.9 \times 10^{-13}$ s, and even if produced at multi-TeV energies, the decay length is of the order of 10 cm.)
 Muons are highly penetrating through matter, which is also an advantage to minimise possible decoherence effects.

 In the following we describe how this post-selection could be experimentally probed.
 In sections~\ref{sec:2} and~\ref{sec:3} we calculate in turn the density operator for $\mu^+ \mu^-$ pairs resulting from the decay of a scalar, and for $\mu^+ \mu^-$ pairs produced in low-energy electron-positron collisions, identifying the kinematical setups that provide maximally-entangled states and would allow the post-selection to be observed.
-We describe in section~\ref{sec:4} the how the post-selection could be observed in muon decay distributions.
-Our results are discussed in section~\ref{sec:5}.
+We describe in section~\ref{sec:4} how the post-selection could be observed in muon decay distributions.
+The violation of Bell inequalities~\cite{Bell:1964kc} for the entangled dimuon pairs are addressed in section~\ref{sec:B}, and our results are discussed in section~\ref{sec:5}.